-CTE Standards and Benchmarks National Standards: Council for Agricultural Education 09.07 Identify the opportunities for leadership development available through the National FFA Organization and/or professional organizations.
+CTE Standards and Benchmarks National Standards: Council for Agricultural Education 09.06 Conduct formal and informal meetings using correct parliamentary procedure skills.
+09.07 Identify the opportunities for leadership development available through the National FFA Organization and/or professional organizations.
 09.08 Develop both a leadership and a career development plan utilizing SMART goals that include 5, 10, and 20 year benchmarks.
 CS.05.01.01.b CRP.10.02.02.a 10.0 Discus s components of food safety and handling practices in agriculture.
 The student will be able to: 10.01 Demonstrate proper safety precautions and use of personal protective equipment.
 FPP.01.01.01.b 10.02 Evaluate the food safety responsibilities that occur along the food supply chain.
 FPP.03.03.02.b 10.03 Explain techniques and procedures for the safe handling of food products.
 FPP.03.03.02.c 10.04 Discuss the issues of safety and environmental concerns about foods and food processing (e.g., Genetically Modified Organisms, microorganisms, contamination, and irradiation).
 FPP.03.03.01.c 10.05 Determine appropriate industry response to consumer concerns to assure a safe and wholesome food supply.
 FPP.04.02.02.c